 The most common disadvantages of capsule hotels are:

 - Lack of intimacy: It is impossible to be intimate in a capsule hotel.
 The only private space is your capsule and there’s no sound insulation.
-There rest are the common spaces, but, as you know, the Japanese don’t show affection in public, so you might get some weird looks.
+There rest are common spaces, but, as you know, the Japanese don’t show affection in public, so you might get some weird looks.
+(Check my Japanese Etiquette for first-time travelers for more information)

 - No place for your belongings: Usually there’s not much room in capsule hotels and you only have a locker to keep your luggage (and be careful because if your luggage doesn’t fit in the locker, you’ll have to leave it at the front desk).